Tyler Graham: Coaching career

 Graham spent the 2015 and 2016 seasons as an undergrad assistant for the Oregon State Beaver baseball team.
 He spent 2017 through 2019 as the director of player development for Oregon State.
 Graham also coached in the Western Canadian Baseball League for the Okotoks Dawgs and in the Golden State Collegiate Baseball League for the Medford Rogues.

 Graham was hired by the Texas Rangers organization to serve as a coach for the Nashville Sounds in 2020.

+On July 26, 2023, Graham was named assistant head coach for Michigan.